avisochek/tree_trimming_visualization/README.md

 #Summary
 SeeClickFix is a platform for residents of a city to report non emergency issues to their city.
 This visualization looks at the number of Tree Trimming Requests reported in New Haven, Connecticut by month.
-The number of tree trimming issues has a periodic trend, with a large increase in the number of issues being reported during the second half of each year.
+The number of tree trimming issues has a periodic trend, with a large increase in the number of issues reported during the second half of each year.

 #Design
 ###Chart:
 A line chart is used to emphasize the cyclical nature of the Tree Trimming Issues.
+The line chart was chosen because, as oppose to a bar chart or a scatter plot, shows the repetitive peaks occurring every year.

 An opaque rectangle is place over the second half of every year both in order to draw attention to the annual peaks in the graph, and to give the user a better sense of the timing of the data.